10 best Amelia alternatives for WordPress in 2026

 - Fully functional free tier on WP.org.
 Amelia’s free tier is limited (1 employee, restricted features); Bookly’s free tier is a real booking plugin.

-- Bookly Cloud bundles SMS + WhatsApp BYOA + Stripe Connect + Zapier under one unified biller.
+- Bookly Cloud covers SMS and WhatsApp across every plan on a pay-as-you-go basis; Stripe Payments and Stripe Connect can also run through Bookly Cloud billing.
 Amelia uses proprietary Amelia SMS billing + Meta WhatsApp Cloud API direct (separate billing for each)

 Cons (honest):